tpaccosi/Gustatory-Frame-Extraction-Single-Task/README.md

 To run the script you need to set the following paramethers:

-- `--folder`: The input folder containing INCEpTION exports
+-- `folder`: The input folder containing INCEpTION exports

 -- `output`: Folder where the folds are saved